Airlock as a Service Knowledge Base

 Database (PostgreSQL)

-Airlock SaaS provides a PostgreSQL database instance that is used by the tenant IAMs.
-The relevant database credentials are provided via vault and added to IAM through files.
-These files must be referenced in medusa-configuration.xml and must hold the following values:
+Airlock as a Service provides a PostgreSQL database instance for tenant IAMs.
+The database credentials are stored in Vault and provided to IAM as files.
+Reference these files in medusa-configuration.xml.
+The files must contain the following values:

 <plugin class="com.airlock.iam.core.misc.impl.persistency.db.HikariCpDataSource" id="PostgreSQL Database Connection" uuid="f0d2a309-8eb4-4574-a622-503d6e5f47be">